Bake Play Smile

 RECIPE NOTES & TIPS:

-• Cut slits or cut out a shape - in the pastry top to allow steam to escape when baking the pie.
+• Cut slits or a small shape in the top of the pie to release steam while baking.

 Nutrition